 LiveAgent for agent gamification

-What makes a great live chat customer support app?
+What makes the best live chat app?

 How we evaluate and test apps